The National Society

 Maquoketa, Iowa, was organized on May 23,

-War patriot that was born in New Jersey and
+patriot who was born in New Jersey and

 served from that state.
 He was born in 1755,